HRizwan1/2019-team-06f/README.md

    ![screenshot5](code/img/screenshot5.png "Screenshot5")

-1) After configuring the environment variables in the system, close all open command line terminals excluding the vault server terminal.
+1) After configuring the environment variables in the system, close all open terminals excluding the vault server terminal.

 1) Inserting secrets into Vault